Genesis creation narrative: Mesopotamian influence

 Comparative mythology provides historical and cross-cultural perspectives for Jewish mythology.
 Both sources behind the Genesis creation narrative were influenced by Mesopotamian mythology, borrowing several themes from them but adapting them to Israelite religion and establishing a monotheistic creation in opposition to the polytheistic creation myth of ancient Israel's neighbors.

 Genesis 1 bears striking similarities and differences with Enuma Elish, a Babylonian creation myth.
-The myth begins with two primeval entities: Apsu, the male freshwater deity, and Tiamat, the female saltwater deity.
+The myth begins with two primeval entities: Abzu, the male freshwater deity, and Tiamat, the female saltwater deity.
 The first gods were born from their sexual union.
 The younger gods killed both Apsu and Tiamat.
 Marduk, the leader of the gods, builds the world with Tiamat's body, which he splits in two.
 With one half, he creates a dome-shaped firmament in the sky to hold back Tiamat's upper waters.
 With the other half, Marduk forms dry land to hold back her lower waters.
 Marduk then organises the heavenly bodies and assigns tasks to the gods in maintaining the cosmos.
 When the gods complain about their work, Marduk creates humans out of the blood of the god Kingu.
 The grateful gods build a temple for Marduk in Babylon.
 This is similar to the Baal Cycle, in which the Canaanite god Baal builds himself a cosmic temple over seven days.